 So I booked a day trip to Granada from Seville.

 From Seville, Granada is about a 3-hour drive.
-We left before the sun even came up in Seville, but luckily that meant we were in Granada and doing a walking tour of the Albaicin (historical Moorish neighborhood) before lunchtime.
+We left before the sun even came up in Seville, but luckily that meant we were in Granada and doing a walking tour of the Albaicin (historical Arabic neighborhood) before lunchtime.

 Unfortunately, though, I was also visiting southern Spain during some of the WORST weather.
 This part of the world (and especially this part of Spain) is known for its almost-perpetually sunny skies.
 Well, not when I was there.
 I got one day of sun in Seville, and a day of pouring rain in Granada.